shashankamouli534/Aquabot/README.md

 # Aquabot
 Automatic Motor Controller Based On Water Level.
-This is an automated water tank controller.
-The machine depends on Reservoir,Tap which represent the water inlet and water usage respectively.
-Whenever the water level is below 20 percent the “Pump” will automatically turn on based on whether the water is coming from “Reservoir”.
-When the water level reaches 100 percent the pump turns off all while showing the ”Percentage” to the residents
+We designed a project which automatically turns the pump on and off also showing the residents the percentage of water still left in the tank.
+Whenever the water level is below 20% the “Pump” will automatically turn on based on whether the water is coming from “Reservoir” (which is the water input from government or underground).
+As soon as the water level reaches 100% the pump will automatically turn off saving water wastage.
+There is also a “Tap” option which will show the usage of water in household as in when the tap is on the water level will decrease.
+The assumption made here is the rate of flow if water is same in filling and using.
+The project also shows the “Percentage” of water still in the tank.
+To make this possible we need a “4-bit binary up-down counter” with four clears and four presets.
+The counter is connected to a “JK-Flip flop” in such a way the “J and K” depend on the output of the 4-bit binary up-down.
+The output of the JK-Flip Flop is connected to the 4-bit binary up-down as “Mode” and “Enable” making the project a memory in memory.